Shareef O’Neal Tipped To Be NBA’s ‘Next Big Thing’ By Father Shaquille O’Neal

 A photo posted by Shareef O'Neal (@shareefoneal) on

 Shareef was scheduled to be trained under Kobe Byrant, the retired basketball champion, but the training could not happen for reasons that have not been divulged.
-However, Shareef O’Neal’s iconic father is not worried about his son’s coaching as he claims that Shareef has the potential to be even better than him.
+However, Shareef O’Neal’s iconic father is not worried about his son’s coaching, as he claims that Shareef has the potential to be even better than him.
 According to CBS Sports, Shaquille O’Neal believes that his son does not need to be trained under a professional player because he has already learned the critical skills to become a champion.

 “[Shareef] don’t need to [train with Bryant].
 He’s good.
 He’s really good.
 Way better than I was [at his age].
 [Shareef] has a lot of colleges looking at him and I am very, very proud of him.”

-While it is not yet known which University basketball scholarship Shareef O’Neal will accept, the young basketballer is well aware of the importance of earning a place in the team of a reputed University.
-His father achieved his own breakthrough while playing for the Louisiana State University, and Shaq’s achievement at the University level enabled him to earn a place in reputed national basketball teams like Orlando Magic, Los Angeles Lakers, Miami Heat, Phoenix Suns, Cleveland Cavaliers, and Boston Celtics.
+While it is not yet known which basketball scholarship Shareef O’Neal will accept, the young basketballer is well aware of the importance of earning a place in the team of a reputed university.
+His father achieved his own breakthrough while playing for the Louisiana State University, and Shaq’s achievement at the university level enabled him to earn a place in reputed national basketball teams like Orlando Magic, Los Angeles Lakers, Miami Heat, Phoenix Suns, Cleveland Cavaliers, and Boston Celtics.

 A video posted by Shareef O'Neal (@shareefoneal) on